mindpixel-labs/vsc-expressionengine/README.md

 **Example:** `<project-directory>/system/user/**`

 If you have changed your projects directory structure you have the option to override this within your user **settings.json** file.
-Make sure to include the **${workspaceFolder}** variable at the begining of the path so the projects path you currently have open within the workspace will be dynamically resolved.
+Just include the **${workspaceFolder}** variable at the beginning of your definition so the project's path you currently have open within the workspace will be dynamically resolved.

 ```javascript
   "ee.userPath" : "${workspaceFolder}/system/user"